davidr-io/davidr-io.github.io/_drafts/malbuster.md

 **Question 12**: Which binary contains the string GodMode?
 <br>

-**Answer 12**: On Linux we can just use strings *file* | grep GodMode, but on Windows we'll have to use the *strings.exe* tool.
+**Answer 12**: On Linux we can just use strings *file* and grep GodMode, but on Windows we'll have to use the *strings.exe* tool.
 We can redirect the output to str_x files, open them in Vim, and perform a quick search to find our answer.
 Malbuster_2

 **Question 13**: Which binary contains the string **Mozilla/4.0 (compatible; MSIE 6.0; Windows NT 5.1; SV1)**?
 <br>